Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 A good old tactical espionage action romp, with the potential to turn into a wonderfully chaotic battle if the PCs trip the alarm.
-It's likely to be the most time-consuming scene in the entire adventure.
+It's likely to be the most time-consuming scene in the entire adventure, and could conceivably take more than one session to resolve.

 I suggest playing the enemies with a modicum of intelligence here, but remember that raising the alarm is not an automatic action.
 If a single guard spots the PCs, the rest of the fortress won't automatically know they're there.
 An alarm must be raised, which takes time and is susceptible to disruption from the PCs.

+[1]: {{ "/projects/hells-rebels/" | relative_url }}
 [2]: {{ "/2017/05/01/hells-rebels-player-guide.html" | relative_url }}